INTO THE DEEP DeepAutoAscend3

 You can probably follow along even if you’re new to Blocks, however this tutorial doesn’t explain how to program in Blocks.

 This is a much more complex program than the first program because it makes use of motor encoders and an IMU and has more steps in it.
 It is based upon the RobotAutoDriveByGyro sample program.
-It makes use of the same driveStraight, turnToHeading, and holdHeading functions to perform the basic movements of the robot.
+It makes use of the same driveStraight, turnToHeading, and holdHeading functions in that sample program to perform the basic movements of the robot.

 Plan